• Skip to primary navigation

 Pat the dough into place and be sure to get it into the waves all around the edge of the pan.

 When you see how beautiful a homemade fruit tart looks after it's finished, it's easy to think that must be a lot of work.
-But it's actually pretty easy!
+But it's pretty easy!

 Sliced kiwi and mixed berries on a paper towel.